ArvinZaker/resume_current/Resume.md

 + Building and training deep learning models from extensive biological databases to identify cancer biomarkers and predict clinical outcomes
 + Designing and implementing pipelines for analyzing outcomes of psychological experiments

-**Tutor** \hfill Sep 2023 - Present \linebreak
-_Oxford Learning Center \hfill Richmond Hill, ON_

-\vspace{-0.5em}

-+ Provide personalized tutoring to students from Kindergarden to University.
-+ Efficiently managing multiple students' learning plans to encourage growth and success.
-+ Fostering trust and open communication to collaboratively set and achieve academic goals.
-+ Implement strategies to promote critical thinking and problem-solving skills.

 \vspace{0.5em}